Self-Stabilizing MIS Computation in the Beeping Model: Introduction

 \subsection{Our Contribution}

 In this paper, we propose a self-stabilizing algorithm for computing the MIS in the full-duplex beeping model, aiming for a stabilization time of $O(\log n)$ with minimal vertex knowledge about network topology.

+We consider the standard fault model, used in most self-stabilizing algorithms \cite{Dolev2000}, where the state of each node is stored in RAM and data in RAM can be corrupted by transients faults (e.g., external events), while the code is stored in ROM and cannot be corrupted.
+We consider a fault-free execution after a RAM corruption.
+An algorithm $\mathcal{A}$ is self-stabilizing with termination time $T$ if, after a transient fault within $T$ fault-free steps, it reaches a legal state.
+This is equivalent to asking that the algorithm $\mathcal{A}$ reaches a legal level after $T$ fault-free steps, starting from an arbitrary state, i.e., without a fixed initialization.

 The starting point of our work is Jeavons' algorithm in \cite{JeavonsS016}, which is non-self-stabilizing and converges within $O(\log n)$ rounds.
 We propose two variants that achieve self-stabilization and efficiency across all graph sizes.
-Our algorithms rely on each vertex's ability to compute a quantity $\ellmax(v)$, which may require access to information like the maximum degree of the graph or its neighbors.
+Our algorithms rely on each vertex's ability to compute a quantity $\ellmax(v)$, which may require access to some information, such as the maximum degree of the graph.
 The first variant assumes that vertices know an upper bound on the maximum degree $\Delta$ and stabilizes in $O(\log n)$ rounds, while the second variant assumes that each vertex knows an upper bound on its own degree and stabilizes in $O(\log n \log \log n)$ rounds.
 Additionally, we present a third algorithm for the extended beeping model with two channels, stabilizing in $O (\log n)$ time if vertices know an upper bound on the maximum degree among the 1-hop neighborhood.
 In summary, our contributions yield three algorithms for computing MIS in the beeping model, each highlighting different scenarios based on varying levels of vertex knowledge and beeping channels.
-The results just described are summarized in the following theorem.
+Formally, we prove the following theorem.

-\begin{theorem*} Let $G$ be a $n$-vertex graph.
-Then, \begin{enumerate} \item If each vertex $v$ knows the same upper bound on the maximum degree of $G$, which is at most polynomial in $n$, then an MIS can be computed in the beeping model, in a self-stabilizing manner, within $O(\log n)$ rounds w.h.p.
+\begin{theorem} Let $G$ be a $n$-vertex graph. \begin{enumerate} \item If each vertex knows the same upper bound on the maximum degree of $G$, which is at most polynomial in $n$, then an MIS can be computed in the beeping model, in a self-stabilizing manner, within $O(\log n)$ rounds w.h.p.

-\item If each vertex $v$ knows an upper bound on its own degree, which is at most polynomial in $n$, then an MIS can be computed in the beeping model, in a self-stabilizing manner, within $O(\log n \log \log n)$ rounds w.h.p.
+\item If each vertex knows an upper bound on its own degree, which is at most polynomial in $n$, then an MIS can be computed in the beeping model, in a self-stabilizing manner, within $O(\log n \log \log n)$ rounds w.h.p.